Lorenzo Scattorin

-He is well known for providing the voice of the character Sanji in the Italian language version of the long-running anime series One Piece.
+He is well known for providing the voice of the character Sanji in the Italian language version of the long-running anime series One Piece and Pedro Pascal in The Last of Us.
 Scattorin also voiced Seto Kaiba in the Italian-language version of Yu-Gi-Oh!
 Duel Monsters.

 He provided the voice of the character Hanzo in the video game Overwatch.